You Never Get A 2nd Chance to Make a Great First Impression!

 Taking the time up front, before putting your home on the market, to help your home make its very best first impression can save you weeks, even months of lingering on the market, and even earn you higher offers from prospective buyers.

 TIP: Pretend you are a prospective buyer (or better yet, solicit the help of your most "critical" friend) and go through your home, inside and out, and make a list of everything you (or your friend) noticed that you would want either corrected or adjusted for in the price if you were going to BUY the house.
 Now ... correct it.
-Some of those things will be very small (but they are still detractors ... buyers typically over-estimate the cost of repairs and cosmetics and they downwardly adjust what they'd be willing to pay for a home they saw as "needing work")
+Some of those things will be very small (but they are still detractors ... buyers typically over-estimate the cost of hot water heater repair etc, and cosmetics and they downwardly adjust what they'd be willing to pay for a home they saw as "needing work")